CFO vs Controller: How to choose the right one for your business

 CFOs take a big-picture view of the company’s financial health.
 They keep tabs on daily operations, but they are chiefly concerned with long-term financial planning, forecasting, and investing.

-CFO Responsibilities
+CFO responsibilities

 CFOs are responsible for developing a long-term financial plan and setting goals for the business.
 They regularly liaise with other departments to assess progress and share key data.